-Considerations when migrating all existing active workflow processes and workflow configuration from one Worpoint server into a new Workpoint server (both running the same version of Workpoint):
+Review these considerations before migrating all existing active workflow processes and workflow configuration from one Worpoint server into a new Workpoint server.

-2) Use Workpoint Archive facility to export data from the old and import the data into the new.
+2) Use the Workoint Archive facility to export data from the old server and import the data into the new server.

-Option one is the simplest especially when migrating a large number of Workpoint Jobs.
-Option two, the Archive facility which creates XML for each Process, Job and Library objects would be slower.
-Depending on the number of jobs to migrate, it would take multiple export/import procedures to migrate which is riskier.
+Option one is the simplest, especially when migrating a large number of Workpoint Jobs.
+Option two, the Archive facility, creates XML for each Process, Job, and Library objects.
+Option two is slower.
+Depending on the number of jobs to migrate, it would take multiple export/import procedures to migrate, resulting in more riski.

-All the job states will remain the same when you copy over the database.
+All the job states remain the same when you copy over the database.

-If you plan to complete the existing Workpoint workflows in the old system and start new Workpoint workflows in the new system, no migration is necessary.
-CA's install adds the OOTB Workpoint Process Definition models, so you would only need to validate the Workpoint Process Definitions to confirm if any of your custom updates are needed, and if yes import them.
+Migration is unnecessary if you plan to complete the existing Workpoint workflows in the old system and start new Workpoint workflows in the new system.
+Because CA installation adds the OOTB Workpoint Process Definition models, you only need to validate the Workpoint Process Definitions to confirm if any of your custom updates are needed, and if yes, import them.

-The Archive facility is "Archive.htm" in the following path:
+The Archive facility is "Archive.htm", located in the following path:

 C:\Program Files (x86)\CA\Identity Manager\IAM Suite\Identity Manager\tools\Workpoint\docs\designer